-If you’re looking for the best of both worlds SSHD is for you.
-Whether you’re into gaming, HD video, photography or music, digital content is getting better and bigger so storage and speed is at a premium.
+If you’re looking for the best of both worlds, SSHD is for you.
+Whether you’re into gaming, HD video, photography, or music, digital content is getting better and bigger, so storage and speed are at a premium.

-With SSHD technology you don’t sacrifice massive capacity when you choose faster performance.
-Gamers in particular can benefit from using SSHD drives – there are 3 main usage scenarios for which SSHD drives are ideal:
+With SSHD technology, you don’t sacrifice massive capacity when you choose faster performance.
+Gamers in particular can benefit from using SSHD drives – there are 3 main usage scenarios for which SSHD drives are ideal.

-Ideal second drive for Ultimate Gaming PC:
+A second drive for the ultimate gaming PC:

 A 250GB SSD is no longer considered large-sized when it comes to gaming.
 250GB SSD equates to around 230GB after formatting, you need 20GB for Windows 8, another 10GB for Program files, and new games can take up to 50GB each.